GerkinDev/devblog/content/blog/kubernetes-qol.md

 # tocPosition: inner
 # tocLevels: ["h2", "h3", "h4"]
 tags:
   - Kubernetes
 series:
--
-categories:
+  - categories:
       - Kubernetes
     image:
 ---

-*Kubernetes* is....
-Quite a thing, to say the least ! :sweat_smile: Even if their conceptors did a great job at making the *`kubectl` cli* as usable as possible, it can sometimes be a pain to be productive with it, read outputs, or do repetitive tasks.
-That's why I wrote this small *Quality of life* improvements post: to regroup some install steps you might have missed, give you some useful 3rd party tools or maybe even give you tips a step ahead.
+_Kubernetes_ is....
+Quite a thing, to say the least ! :sweat_smile: Even if their conceptors did a great job at making the _`kubectl` cli_ as usable as possible, it can sometimes be a pain to be productive with it, read outputs, or do repetitive tasks.
+That's why I wrote this small _Quality of life_ improvements post: to regroup some install steps you might have missed, give you some useful 3rd party tools or maybe even give you tips a step ahead.

 {{<alert theme="info">}}
 Code samples are headed with the expected shell.
 Since I use ZSH, if there is no indication of the shell, you can assume it would work for pretty much any shell.